 15***

+(* Indicates players that were 2-stars that are included in the signing numbers).
 It is clear that Ohio produces more talent than Michigan.
 Over the past 5 recruiting classes, Ohio has produced 204 3-star or higher players, while Michigan has produced 80.
 Michigan signed 26 Michigan players (including three 2-star players) and 14 Ohio players (including a single 2-star).
 Ohio state has signed 3 Michigan players (including one 2-star) and a whopping 55 Ohio-bred players (including six 2-star players).
 It is plain to see that the state of Ohio produces far more Division I players, in addition to more UM/OSU caliber guys.

+Distribution of Population?
 The two states produce a significant difference of players at pretty much all levels of analysis here.
 While this would initially lead one to believe that it was simply a higher population in one state accounting for the difference, this is not the case.

 Population Statistics